Alternate Sorcerer

 Ability Score Improvement

-At 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or two ability scores of your choice by 1.
-As normal, you can not increase an ability score above 20 with this feature.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or two ability scores by 1.
+As normal, you can't increase one of your ability scores above 20 using this feature.

 Font of Magic